edgedb/edgedb/docs/ui/data_explorer.rst

 =============

 .. image:: images/data_explorer.png
-    :alt: The Data Explorer page in the EdgeDB UI.
+    :alt: The data explorer page in the EdgeDB UI.
 The icon is three bars stacked on top of each other: blue, purple, and orange.
 A sample query via the Data Explorer shows information about a user-defined object type called a Booking.